 - Sensitive Teeth or Irritation – Since we haven’t been doing adjustments or putting on braces for new patients, you shouldn’t have too many problems with sensitive teeth.
 If you do, however, or your braces are causing irritation, gargle with a saltwater rinse.
 Mix one teaspoon of salt in eight ounces of water and swish it around before spitting it out.
 Repeat this as often as necessary.
 Use wax to cover any areas that are bothering you.
 You can also try taking an over-the-counter pain reliever like Advil and sticking with soft foods and cold drinks.

-We hope everyone is doing well and that these tips for caring for braces and Invisalign help!
+We hope everyone is doing well and that these tips for braces and wearing Invisalign help you care for your oral health better!
 If you’re an existing patient and want to make sure your treatment is on track or you have a problem, use our virtual check-in feature to connect with Dr. Hawley.
 If you’re a new patient who has been considering orthodontic treatment, you can schedule a virtual consultation at Hawley Orthodontics from the comfort of your own home.
 We’ll see everyone soon!